 Easily the best way to see the town.
 No parking hassles and many sites are accessible.
 Most sidewalks have cutouts for wheelchairs, but some of the older, unimproved streets don't.
 The Uptown and Downtown Historic Districts are fairly easy to get around.
-Tours are available and the Visitor Information Center has maps you can pick up (take a left off Sims Way onto Haines St. at the intersection near Safeway - the Visitor Information Center is at 440 12th St at the Haines St. Park-n-Ride).
-All vehicles must stop for peds in the walkways!
+Tours are available and the Visitor Information Center has maps you can pick up (2409 Jefferson St).
+All vehicles must stop for pedestrians in the walkways!

 Here's a Walk Score map with distances from City Hall.
 Note it does not list all businesses but gives a rough idea of what's nearby.
 There's much more to be discovered!